datamokotow/openai-langchain-csvagent/README.md

 Streamlit App -- https://datamokotow-openai-langchain-pdfchat-pdfchat-4pc5mv.streamlit.app/

 **Description**
 This repository contains a powerful application that demonstrates a personalized Conversational AI bot which can parse, understand, and answer questions from an uploaded PDF document.
-The bot uses OpenAI's GPT-3 model for natural language understanding and generation, LangChain for linguistic processing, FAISS for efficient similarity search, and Streamlit for user-friendly interactive UI.
+The bot uses OpenAI's GPT-3 model for natural language understanding and generation, LangChain for linguistic processing, FAISS for efficient similarity search and Streamlit for user-friendly interactive UI.

 **Technical Overview**
 The primary components of the bot are: